-Norfolk VA: Fun on the Water in A Nautical City
+Fun on the Water in the Nautical, Naval City of Norfolk

 The decision to visit Norfolk for the weekend was an easy one for me.
-It’s just a hop, skip and jump from JFK to picturesque coastal Virginia, home to the world’s largest naval base.
+It’s just a hop, skip and jump from JFK to picturesque coastal Virginia, home to the world’s largest naval base, Naval Station Norfolk.

 Elvis Alive and Well in Norfolk